Vers-AI/versusai-sc2-bot-template/README.md

 ### Required Maps

-Download the Melee StarCraft 2 Maps from [here](https://blzdistsc2-a.akamaihd.net/MapPacks/Melee.zip).
+Download the StarCraft 2 AI Maps from [here](https://www.dropbox.com/scl/fi/sha2hnrce4wihhu62l1ty/Maps.zip?rlkey=b74sn8ee54vi1wn24sw9m9bd8&dl=1).
 Unzip the file and place the maps in the `Maps` folder in your StarCraft 2 installation directory.
 If one doesn't exist, create it.

 By default, the bot will look for maps in the standard installation location.
 If your maps are in a different location, update the `MAP_PATH` in `config.py`.